-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment RECREATION PROGRAMS AND SERVICES Policy RPC - 6.1 Diverse Programs Ensure that the City continues to offer a wide range of programs to serve diverse populations of all ages and abilities.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment Diverse Programs Ensure that the City continues to offer a wide range of programs to serve diverse populations of all ages and abilities.
 Parks and Recreation - Business Services General Fund Con.
 Not an action item.
-RECREATION PROGRAMS AND SERVICES Policy RPC - 6.2 Partnerships Enhance the City's recreational programs and library service through partnerships with other agencies and non-profit organizations.
+Partnerships Enhance the City's recreational programs and library service through partnerships with other agencies and non-profit organizations.
 Maintain and strengthen existing agreements with agencies and non-profit organizations, including the Library District, to ensure progressive excellence in the facilities, programs, and services provided to the diverse and growing Cupertino population.
 Parks and Recreation - Business Services; City Manager General Fund Con.
 Not an action item.
-RECREATION PROGRAMS AND SERVICES Policy RPC - 6.3 Art and Culture Utilize parks as locations of art and culture and to educate the community about the City's history, and explore the potential to use art in facilities and utilities when located in parks.
+Art and Culture Utilize parks as locations of art and culture and to educate the community about the City's history, and explore the potential to use art in facilities and utilities when located in parks.
 Public Works - Capital Improvement Program and Development Services; Parks and Recreation - Business Services General Fund Con.
 Not an action item.
 Reviewed in conjunction with project review/ Capital Improvement Program.
-RECREATION PROGRAMS AND SERVICES Policy RPC - 6.4 Library Service Encourage the library to continue to improve service levels by incorporating new technology and expanding the library collections and services.
+Library Service Encourage the library to continue to improve service levels by incorporating new technology and expanding the library collections and services.
 City Manager General Fund Con.
 Not an action item.
 Ongoing coordination.
-The City is in the process of designing a Library expansion as part of its Capital Imp.
+The City is in the process of constructing a Library expansion as part of its Capital Imp.
 Program.
-SUSTAINABLE AND FLEXIBLE Policy RPC - 7.1 Sustainable Design Ensure that City facilities are sustainably designed to minimize impacts on the environment.
+The Library expansion was completed in 2022.
+Sustainable Design Ensure that City facilities are sustainably designed to minimize impacts on the environment.
 Public Works - Capital Improvement Program Capital Improvement Fund Con.
 Not an action item.
 Reviewed in conjunction with Capital Improvement Program.
-SUSTAINABLE AND FLEXIBLE Policy RPC - 7.2 Flexibility Design facilities to be flexible to address changing community needs.
+Flexibility Design facilities to be flexible to address changing community needs.
 Public Works - Capital Improvement Program Capital Improvement Fund Con.
 Not an action item.
 Reviewed in conjunction with Capital Improvement Program.
-SUSTAINABLE AND FLEXIBLE Policy RPC - 7.3 Maintenance Design facilities to reduce maintenance, and ensure that facilities are maintained and upgraded adequately.
+Maintenance Design facilities to reduce maintenance, and ensure that facilities are maintained and upgraded adequately.
 Public Works - Capital Improvement Program Capital Improvement Fund Con.
 Not an action item.
 Reviewed in conjunction with Capital Improvement Program.
-COMMUNITY SERVICES Policy RPC - 8.1 School Districts Partner with school districts to allow community use of their sports fields and facilities.
+School Districts Partner with school districts to allow community use of their sports fields and facilities.
 Public Works - Service Center; Parks and Recreation - Business Services General Fund Con.
 Not an action item.
 Ongoing coordination.
-COMMUNITY SERVICES Strategy RPC - 8.1.1 Shared Facilities Maintain and enhance arrangements with schools for the use of sports fields, theaters, meeting spaces and other facilities through maintenance agreements and other partnerships.
+Shared Facilities Maintain and enhance arrangements with schools for the use of sports fields, theaters, meeting spaces and other facilities through maintenance agreements and other partnerships.
 Parks and Recreation - Business Services; Public Works - Service Center General Fund Con.
 Not an action item.
 Ongoing coordination.

-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment COMMUNITY SERVICES Strategy RPC - 8.1.2 School Expansion Encourage schools to meet their expansion needs without reducing the size of their sports fields.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment School Expansion Encourage schools to meet their expansion needs without reducing the size of their sports fields.
 Public Works - Service Center; Parks and Recreation - Business Services General Fund Con.
 Not an action item.
 Ongoing coordination.
-COMMUNITY SERVICES Strategy RPC - 8.1.3 School Facility Needs Collaborate with schools on their facility needs through sharing of development information and Community Development - Planning; City Manager General Fund Con.
+School Facility Needs Collaborate with schools on their facility needs through sharing of development information and partnerships through major development projects.
+Community Development - Planning; City Manager General Fund Con.
 Not an action item.
 Ongoing coordination.